prevwong/reka.js/docs/guides/react.md

 # Integration with React

-In this guide, we'll build a simple React app to interact/manipulate the state of a Reka instance along with a renderer for Reka components.
+In this guide, we'll build a simple React app to interact with/manipulate the state of a Reka instance along with a renderer for Reka components.

 > The source code for the end result can be found [here](https://github.com/prevwong/reka.js/tree/main/example)